ERO rated our board as having good practices that will continue to sustain and enhance our school’s performance.

 - Agreement and decisions made will be recorded in writing.
 These documents will be held by the Principal, Board or on the employees file as deemed appropriate

-- All other complaints relating to Board decisions and policy, Board members, the Principal, Health & Safety issues not specific to an employee, should be directed to the Board Chairperson in writing.
+- All other complaints relating to Board decisions and policy, Board members, the Principal, Health & Safety issues not specific to an employee, should be directed to the Presiding Member in writing.

 Issues (low level issues)

-- If the problem is one related to a teacher and remains unresolved, the Team Leader or Deputy Principal of the team should be approached (on in the case of a complaint against the Principal, the Board Chairperson).
+- If the problem is one related to a teacher and remains unresolved, the Team Leader or Deputy Principal of the team should be approached (in the case of a complaint against the Principal, the Presiding Member Should be approached).

 - If the issue/concern is not resolved to the satisfaction of the complainant, the matter should be reported to the Principal.